R. Scott Fishe: Later life

 In December 1896, Fishe travelled to South Africa together with Emmie Owen and George Thorne in a D'Oyly Carte tour.
 There he appeared as the Mikado of Japan in The Mikado and Giuseppe in The Gondoliers.
 However, he fell ill again during the tour and returned to England in early 1897.
 After another convalescence, in December 1897 he returned to the Savoy Theatre, playing Colonel Macrobrunner in The Grand Duchess of Gerolstein, after which run his health deteriorated.

 Fishe never fully recovered from tuberculosis, and Richard D'Oyly Carte paid for first-class passage for him to go to Jamaica to recuperate.
 Believing he had no hope of recovery, however, Fishe returned to England and was sent to Margate in the hope that the bracing sea air at that resort would help him.
-When that also failed, he went to London where, having obtained a revolver, he committed suicide on 31 August 1898, aged 27 years.
+When that also failed, he went to London where, suffering intense pain and having obtained a revolver, he committed suicide on 31 August 1898, aged 27 years.